Joint signature of two or more systems with applications to multistate systems made up of two-state components: Introduction

-We assume that the structure function is semicoherent, which means that the function $\phi$ is nondecreasing in each variable and satisfies the conditions $\phi(0,\ldots,0)=0$ and $\phi(1,\ldots,1)=1$.
-We also assume throughout that the function $F$ has no ties, which means that $\Pr(T_i=T_j)=0$ for all distinct $i,j\in C$.
+We assume that the system $\mathcal{S}$ (or equivalently, its structure function $\phi$) is \emph{semicoherent}, which means that the function $\phi$ is nondecreasing in each variable and satisfies the conditions $\phi(\mathbf{0})=0$ and $\phi(\mathbf{1})=1$, where $\mathbf{0}=(0,\ldots,0)$ and $\mathbf{1}=(1,\ldots,1)$.
+As usual we say that the system $\mathcal{S}$ is \emph{coherent} if it is semicoherent and, additionally, every of its components is relevant (i.e., the function $\phi$ is nonconstant in each of its variables).
+We also assume throughout that the joint c.d.f.\ $F$ of the component lifetimes has no ties, which means that $\Pr(T_i=T_j)=0$ for all distinct $i,j\in C$.

 Samaniego \cite{Sam85} defined the \emph{signature} of any system $\S$ whose components have continuous and i.i.d.\ lifetimes as the $n$-tuple $\mathbf{s}=(s_1,\ldots,s_n)$ whose $k$-th coordinate is the probability that the $k$-th component failure causes the system to fail.
 In other words, we have